This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 Although I didn’t try this service, my friends did once, just a one-way transfer to get to their hotel, and they said everything was OK.
 Once I talked to one of their agents at the airport and he was very helpful, so overall, I would give them a try if I would be looking for a relatively cheap but comfortble way to get to the center but I would not be using this service on the way back to the airport due to some reviews saying they don’t always show up on time when pre-booked.

 Here, I’d like to add one thing: I tried to research what other shared transfer options are available so I can include more options, but honestly, I didn’t find highly-rated ones I would recommend.
-But, I came across Flibco, and I decided to mention it.
+But I came across Flibco, and I decided to mention it.

 Private Transfer